- COSPAR capacity building workshops

 Real-time modeling of the ionosphere has made great strides in recent years because of the high priority given to this science task by the user community.
 A Real-Time IRI is in development but has so far mostly used the input from the ground-based ionosonde network.
 Assimilation of measurements from COSMIC and other GNSS satellites can help to increase the global reliability of the Real-Time IRI because of the good global coverage and huge data volume provided by the currently active satellite missions and because future missions are coming up like GOLD, ICON, and COSMIC II.

-The proposed workshop will introduce the CBW students to these satellite data sources and modeling techniques and provide tutorials on how to access and use the data for ionospheric modeling.
-With the knowledge gained during this workshop the students will be able to access space and ground data and run models online providing them with a unique opportunity to contribute significantly to improvements of ionospheric predictions.
+The proposed workshop will introduce the CBW students and young researchers to these satellite data sources and modeling techniques and provide tutorials on how to access and use the data for ionospheric modeling.
+With the knowledge gained during this workshop the students and young researchers will be able to access space and ground data and run models online providing them with a unique opportunity to contribute significantly to improvements of ionospheric predictions.